FreePalestine1948/Boycott/README.md

 - [Bdnaash](https://bdnaash.com/): Search-based website to find if a product support israel or not.
 - [Qate3](https://www.qate3-israel.com/): Comprehensive list of what to boycott, why, and what are the alternatives with the ability to search and add more companies to boycott.
 - [Brands Support Israel](https://theislamicinformation.com/news/list-of-brands-supporting-israel/): List of brands supporting israel to boycott.
-- [Companies that have condemned hamas](https://som.yale.edu/story/2023/list-companies-have-condemned-hamas-terrorist-attack-israel): Companies that accuse Hamas resistance of terrorism
+- [Companies that have condemned hamas](https://som.yale.edu/story/2023/list-companies-have-condemned-hamas-terrorist-attack-israel): Companies that accuse Hamas resistance of terrorism.
 - [Boycott Israel Tech](https://boycottisraelitech.com/): Comprehensive list of tech israeli companies to boycott.
 - [Boycott Complicit Israeli Tech](https://genocide.vc/bit/): List of tech israeli companies to boycott with detailed information on the companies.
 - [Israel Tech Companies](https://buyisraelitech.com/): Israeli website shows the israeli tech companies which you could use to know what to boycott.
-- [Israel Boycott](https://github.com/lirantal/awesome-opensource-israel#companies): List of israel companies and projects to boycott for developers
+- [Israel Boycott](https://github.com/lirantal/awesome-opensource-israel#companies): List of israel companies and projects to boycott for developers.
+- [Badeel](https://badeel.wiki/): List of products supporting the Zionist entity and local alternatives.

 ### BDS 🛑
 The BDS movement is: